dreamfactorysoftware/dreamfactory-book-v2/content/en/docs/Installing and Configuring DreamFactory/A Installing DreamFactory on Windows Server/_index.md

 `git clone https://github.com/dreamfactorysoftware/dreamfactory`

 >This will create a `dreamfactory` directory and add the repo contents to it.
-This directory is refered to as "the dreamfactory directory" in documentation and support.
+This directory is referred to as "the dreamfactory directory" in documentation and support.

 Once complete, open the dreamfactory directory in a new file explorer window.